gakalmar/Notes/Git_Process.md

     git add filename                        //Add file or all files to staging area git add --all
     git add -A

+    git restore --staged <file>             //Use this to unstage a file git restore <file>                      //Use this to revert to last pull

     git commit -m "Commit message"          //Commit all staged files and add message